sp2728/WSD-Mini-Project-1/gitCommands.md

 ## 8. Push

-The git push command is used to upload local repository content to a remote repository.
+In GitHub, local repository content can be moved to a remote repository using Push Command.
 Pushing is how you transfer commits from your local repository to a remote repository.

 Below Image Screenshot explain Git Push Workflow where changes made to the file are pushed from local repository to remote repository by using git push command :